Altariarite/eleventy-base-blog/content/blog/a_shallow_dive_into_Enum.frequencies.md

 tags: elixir
 ---

 A string is called an anagram of another string if they have the same letters but are arranged differently.
 For example, “hello” is an anagram of “elloh”.
-Can you write a program to check this?
+Can you write a program to check this?[^1]

-This problem comes from Leetcode 242: Valid Anagram.
-It has an elegant solution in Elixir.
+[^1]: This problem comes from Leetcode 242: Valid Anagram.

+Here's an elegant solution in Elixir:

 ```elixir
 def is_anagram(s, t) do